An incomplete list of online presentations, lectures, interviews

 Pacifica Graduate Institute hosted "Creative Minds in Dialogue: The Relationship between C. G. Jung and Erich Neumann,” a symposium in Santa Barbara, CA, June 24-26, 2016.

 The correspondence between C.G.
 Jung and Erich Neumann, published more than fifty years after their deaths, has been a landmark event in the history of analytical psychology.
-At the suggestion by Ulrich Hoerne, Jung's grandson, Erel Shalit organized and chaired the launch of the Correspondence at an international conference with attendees from more than twenty-five countries in kibbutz Shefayim, April 24-26, 2015.
+Following a suggestion by Ulrich Hoerne, Jung's grandson, Erel Shalit organized and chaired the launch of the Correspondence at an international conference with attendees from more than twenty-five countries in kibbutz Shefayim, April 24-26, 2015.

 The post-modern condition is characterized by a multitude of perspectives and narratives, challenging the view and the value of central, universal truths.